Billabong (clothing)

 In 2018, Billabong International Limited was acquired by Boardriders, Inc, owner of rival brand Quiksilver.

 From late 2012 onwards, following the company's decline in the period since 2008, Billabong International has been the subject of several protracted bidding and takeover processes in which the company's former United States chief Paul Naude has been a participant.
 During one period, Billabong used a corporate turnaround strategy to return the company to profitability, which it achieved in 2014.

-In December 2016, former chief executive Matthew Perrin was found guilty of fraud and forgery by a jury in the district court in Brisbane, and was sentenced to jail in January 2017.
+In December 2016, chief executive Matthew Perrin was found guilty of fraud and forgery by a jury in the district court in Brisbane, and was sentenced to eight years in prison in January 2017.

 History

 Early history

-Billabong was founded in the Gold Coast, Queensland, Australia, in 1973 by Gordon Merchant.
-At first, he designed and created board shorts at his home, and then sold them to local surf shops.
-Surfers soon realized the durability of Merchant's shorts that was the result of his triple-stitching technique.
-Merchant understood that his company needed to expand to achieve success, so Billabong started to sponsor contests, which increased the public's awareness of Merchant's products, and the company expanded.
+Billabong was founded in the Gold Coast, Queensland, Australia, in 1973 by Gordon and Rena Merchant.
+At first, they designed and created board shorts at their home, and then sold them to local surf shops.
+Surfers soon realised the durability of the shorts that was the result of Rena's triple-stitching technique.
+Billabong started to sponsor contests, which increased the public's awareness of its products, and the company expanded.
 By the 1980s, Billabong board shorts were present throughout Australia.

-Based upon his success in Australia, Merchant decided to export Billabong's products, and by the late 1980s, Merchant's board shorts were available in other countries, including New Zealand, Japan, and South Africa.
+Based upon the success in Australia, the company decided to export Billabong's products, and by the late 1980s, Billabong board shorts were available in other countries, including New Zealand, Japan, and South Africa.
 In the 1990s, the surf industry as a whole grew significantly, and Billabong was a part of this growth process.
 The company was first traded on the Australian Securities Exchange 2000, which provided the company with the funds to further expand and acquire other companies.